Rain, Wind, or Shine!

 If you are a musician who is interested in performing at our market please check out the music flyer below to learn more.
 Inquiries and demos may be sent to the Farmers Market Manager for consideration.

 As a 501c3 nonprofit, we are always in need of sponsors.
 Sponsoring the market is a great opportunity to link your organization's name with the Livingston Farmers Market.
-Sponsorship opportunity details may be found via the green button above.
+Sponsorship opportunity details may be found here.
 Please reach out if you are interested in helping build community while promoting your business!

 This is a huge, fun, community event and we always need volunteers!
 Because we are a 501(c)(3) nonprofit, volunteer hours qualify for high school community service hours too.
 Anyone interested in volunteering, please email our Farmers Market Manager below to sign up.
 We can guarantee a free meal and good time will be had by all!